What is a

 Median =5.5

-If we see the tail on the left of the center value is almost equal to the value on the right side of the center.Skewness refers to the asymmetry of lack of symmetry in the frequency distribution.
+the value on the right side of the center.Skewness refers to the asymmetry of lack of symmetry in the frequency distribution.

-However, a distribution which is asymmetrical is skewed .skewed can be both positive and negative.
+However, a distribution which is asymmetrical is skewed .skewed can

 Mean < Mode